 Residents have the right to privacy in their Residence Hall room or Family Student Housing Apartment.
-However, staff may enter a room after knocking loudly and announcing themselves within these parameters:
+Residents should lock their doors when they are not in their room and use good judgment to store valuable items.
+Staff may enter a room after knocking loudly and announcing themselves within these parameters:

-- During unoccupied breaks for maintenance or other business purposes - After prior public notice to conduct regular and periodic housing health and safety inspections; - After prior public notice to affected residents, to perform maintenance work necessary for the continued operation of the entire facility; - After prior notification to the resident, to prepare room space for a new resident or to pack the belongings of a former resident; - To make repairs after a resident has given notice of needed maintenance; - To locate a missing student when their whereabouts cannot be determined from instructors or friends, and when his/her roommate is unavailable; - To handle any emergency which threatens the health and safety of the resident or other residents; or - To investigate activity that appears to violate AVTEC policy and regulations, when staff has probable cause.
+- During unoccupied breaks for maintenance or other business purposes - After prior public notice to conduct regular and monthly housing health and safety inspections; - After prior public notice to affected residents, to perform maintenance work necessary for the continued operation of the entire facility; - After prior notification to the resident, to prepare room space for a new resident or to pack the belongings of a former resident; - To make repairs after a resident has given notice of needed maintenance; - To locate a missing student when their whereabouts cannot be determined from instructors or friends, and when his/her roommate is unavailable; - To handle any emergency which threatens the health and safety of the resident or other residents; or - To investigate activity that appears to violate AVTEC policy and regulations, when staff has probable cause.